plasticanu/android_sagp/Report.md

 2. *Disconnecting a client from the server will cause SocketException*
 - Consequence: The server will automatically re-engage when client tries to reconnect.
 The userSession will not be obtained.
-- Current Fix: So far there is no fix to this bug, since it only sometimes takes a restart of the client to re-engage to the server.
-And the most possible way to disconnect from the server is turning off the client, so it won't need a restart.
+- Current Fix: So far there is no fix to this bug, but this is determined as a minor bug since it does not affect the functionality of the server or the client seriously.
+The current drawback of this bug is after the client is disconnected, the client must be restarted twice, the first one will crash and the second reconnection will function normally.

 // TODO: u7297753
 *[Where are the known errors and bugs?
 What consequences might they lead to?]*